 Whether you are designing, building, or already living in a home you don’t want leaks.
 Luckily, most structures today are built to stop water and energy leaks.

 Termites and other pests find their way into buildings from the outside.
-They penetrate through the building envelope; the ground level slab, foundation walls, and above grade exterior.
-This envelope can be a commercial structure or a residential one.
-Water enters the building envelope through cracks, joints, or gaps in the envelope.
-So do termites and Insects.
-That’s why it’s important to have both a waterproofing system with a built in termite barrier.
+They penetrate through the building envelope - namely through the ground level slab, foundation walls, and above grade exterior.
+Water penetrates the building envelope through cracks, joints, or gaps in the envelope.
+So do termites, insects and other pests.
+That’s why it’s important to have both a waterproofing system with a built-in insect barrier.

 Most insects are foraging, searching to find a way inside.
 They seek a warm and dry place to live, protected from predators, with food nearby.
 Most buildings fill all three of these needs and thus present an attractive target.
 Termites, however, are a special problem.
 According to Pest Control Technology Magazine, termites cause $5 billion per year in damage across the US.

 Termites are tiny (1/50yj inch) and numerous (colonies range in size from 10,000 to several million). they can chew through many construction materials, and they reproduce at an amazing rate.
 A single Formosan termite queen can produce over 10 million offspring over her 15-year life.

 With TERM Barrier upgrade in the waterproofing portion of your building envelope and incorporating about a half dozen small details which use some innovative barrier materials, you can exclude termite entry almost completely around the envelope.